AusDTO/dga-selenium-tests/README.md

 Open the Selenium IDE and open the `datagovau.side` project file.
 This will open up a project with all the tests.

+## Contributing

+Once you have made some changes in your selenium IDE (such as adding more tests, editing tests etc), you can then save your changes and over write the existing datagovau.side file.

 ## Useful selenium commands

 These links were helpful.